halvards/learnangularjs/README.md

 # Gradle Tasks

-To see all available tasks, including their dependencies, run:
+To see all available tasks, run:

+    gradle tasks

+To also see all task dependencies, run:

     gradle tasks --all